Concepts

 Bulk AI tools allow you to run prompts on an entire spreadsheet column at once without writing any formulas.
 You configure and run bulk tools from the add-on sidebar.

-GPT for Work provides dedicated bulk tools for selected use cases, such as classification, translation, and web search, as well as a generic bulk tool for custom prompts.
+GPT for Work provides dedicated bulk tools for selected use cases, such as classification, generation, and translation, as well as a generic bulk tool for custom prompts.

 For more information, see Bulk AI tools in GPT for Excel and Bulk AI tools in GPT for Sheets.